tarkptel/Food-Demand-Forecasting/README.md

 </div>

-# 🍽️ Food Demand Forecasting App
+# 🍽️ Food Demand Forecasting App.

 A Machine Learning powered web application built with Streamlit that predicts the number of orders for a meal in a given week based on historical data and input features.
 This app is especially useful for supply chain optimization and inventory planning in food delivery or distribution services. <br><br>